keevitaja/myseo-pyrocms/README.md

 ###Install

-Copy folder `myseo` from this repo to you modules folder and install as usual.
+Copy folder `myseo` from this repo to your modules folder and install as usual.

-To make MySeo work with blog posts, please see blog.php file.
+To make MySeo work with blog posts, please see [blog.php](https://github.com/keevitaja/myseo-pyrocms/blob/master/blog.php) file.
 It is part of PyroCMS blog module.
 You have to hack this file, because PyroCMS core blog module does not have SEO support.
 Do not ask me why.

 I recommend you do not overwrite the core file, but make the modifications only in `_single_view()` method.